socialize/socialize-sdk-android/sdk/doc/sphinx/source/getting_started.rst

 Introduction
 ------------
-v0.7.0 of the Socialize SDK introduces a completely new control we call the "Action Bar".
-This is a one-stop-shop of social features that can be quickly and easily dropped into your app, and provides a central entry point into all the features of the Socialize SDK.
+Socialize is a drop-in social platform for iOS and Android which allows developers to add social features to their app in a matter of minutes.

 What's New
 ------------